 Easiest-to-use smart thermostat

-The Nest started the smart thermostat craze when it was released nearly a decade ago.
-It’s since ceded its dominance to Ecobee, but Nest, which was bought by Google six years ago, still makes great products.
-This 3rd Generation Learning Thermostat has an easy-to-read, well-organized screen, with a control system that’s familiar to anyone who ever used a traditional round thermostat: just spin the outside ring.
-Like the Ecobee, it works with single-room sensors.
+The Nest started the smart-thermostat craze when it was released nearly a decade ago.
+And though it has since ceded its dominance to Ecobee, Nest, which Google bought six years ago, still makes great products.
+This third-generation Nest Learning Thermostat has an easy-to-read, well-organized screen with a control system that’s familiar to anyone who has ever used a traditional round thermostat: You just spin the outside ring.
+Like the Ecobee, the Nest works with single-room sensors.
 Over time, Nest 3 learns your habits — when you wake up and go to bed, when you’re at work and when you go home — and optimizes your heating and cooling in response.
-The Nest may not have some features of newer models, like dual-band WiFi, but is simple to use and install, and it’s beautifully designed.
+The Nest may not have some features of the newer models, like dual-band Wi-Fi, but it is simple to use and install and it’s beautifully designed.

-I love this smart thermostat because, like the Ecobee and Nest above, it pairs with Smart Room Sensors ($37 each, or you can save a bit by buying it bundled with the T9) to measure and adjust the temperature for a particular room.
-Unlike other devices, however, the T9 can automatically determine when someone is nearby, so you aren’t basing your overall heating and cooling settings on empty rooms.
+I love this smart thermostat because, like the Ecobee and Nest above, it pairs with Smart Room Sensors ($30 each, or you can save a bit by buying a sensor bundled with the T9 for $169) to measure and adjust the temperature for a particular room.
+Unlike many other devices, the T9 can automatically determine when someone is nearby, so you aren’t basing your overall heating and cooling settings on empty rooms.